 - Estimated background data from the Defra LAQM website was used in the assessment for human receptors; - For ecological receptors, the APIS website was used to determine the estimated annual mean NO_x concentrations likely to be applicable at each of the ecological receptors locations.
 It is assumed that these background concentrations are likely to be applicable for the lifetime of the development; - There will be uncertainties introduced because the modelling has simplified real-world processes into a series of algorithms.
 For example, it has been assumed that wind conditions measured at Gatwick Airport in 2014-2018 were representative of wind conditions at the site.
-Furthermore, it has been assumed that the subsequent dispersion of emitted pollutants will conform to a Gaussian distribution in order to simplify the real-world dilution and dispersion conditions; - For assessing short-term impacts, these emission sources were assumed to be operating continuously throughout the year to capture the worst-case meteorological conditions that result in the maximum impact at the assessed receptor locations.
-Hourly NO2 concentrations, 24-hour PM10 concentrations and 8-hour mean CO concentrations have been predicted for the 99.79th, 90.4th and 100th percentile, respectively, assuming the plant is operational all hours of the year.
+Furthermore, it has been assumed that the subsequent dispersion of emitted pollutants will conform to a Gaussian distribution in order to simplify the real-world dilution and dispersion conditions; - Hourly NO2 concentrations, 24-hour PM10 concentrations and 8-hour mean CO concentrations have been predicted for the 99.79th, 90.4th and 100th percentile, respectively, assuming the plant is operational all hours of the year.
 In reality, the flare will operate whenever the well is flowing and therefore the results presented are considered to be very conservative; and - There is an element of uncertainty in all measured and modelled data.
 All values presented in this report are best possible estimates.